A critical analysis of the assumptions underlying the formulation of maximum potential intensity for tropical cyclones: Constraints from the equations of motion

 \section{Constraints from the equations of motion}

-For the condition $\pt T/\pt r < 0$ to hold as E-PI requires, see Eq.~\eqref{comp2}, it follows from Eq.~\eqref{dz1} that the {\textquotedblleft}supergradiency{\textquotedblright} factor $b$ must increase with altitude at the point of maximum tangential wind, $\pt \ln b/\pt z > -\pt \ln T/\pt z > 0$.
-We will now show that $b= 1$ is incompatible with $\pt b/\pt z \ne 0$ at $(r_m, z_b)$.
-It is not possible to retain the gradient-wind balance assumption at the point of maximum tangential wind but to relax it everywhere else.
+For the condition $\pt T/\pt r < 0$ to hold, it follows from Eq.~\eqref{dz1} that the supergradiency factor $b$ must increase with altitude at the point of maximum tangential wind, $\pt \ln b/\pt z > -\pt \ln T/\pt z > 0$.
+We will now show that $b= 1$ is incompatible with $\pt b/\pt z \ne 0$ where $\pt v/\pt z = 0$.
+It is not possible to retain the gradient-wind balance assumption locally but to relax it in the vicinity of this point.

 The steady-state equations of axisymmetric motion for a frictionless atmosphere can be written as